damosuzuki/fastdag/README.md

 A `Graph` is `fastdag`'s representation of data flow, based on the concept of a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph#Data_processing_networks)
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c6/Topological_Ordering.svg/1920px-Topological_Ordering.svg.png" alt="Simple Directed Acyclic Graph Example" width="200"/>

-A graph with nodes connected in one direction with no cycles. `fastdag` doesn't actually use graph theory in its implementation, but the concept is useful as a mental model of the data flow.
+A graph with nodes connected in one direction with no cycles. `fastdag` doesn't actually use graph theory algorithms in its implementation, but the concept is useful as a mental model of the data flow.
 Note that a DAG can have more than one root and more than one leaf despite the simple example above.

 ## Graph.resolve(context)
 This triggers the data flow.
 All data will be available in the context object when execution is complete.